When markets crash, investors worry. And when investors worry, they can make emotional decisions that jeopardize their long-term financial health.

 Is its business model and management team able to sustain a successful business?

 Many people have had the experience of purchasing a stock, becoming nervous as it declined, and then selling out at a loss—perhaps only to see it go right back up.
-On the other hand, if a person knows the business the stock represents, trusts management, and so comes to believe in the company, these declines are not so troubling.
-That person is a confident investor because history has shown that great businesses not only endure downturns but emerge even stronger—making these declines attractive points to invest further.
+On the other hand, if a person knows the business the stock represents, trusts management, and so comes to believe in the company, these declines may not be so troubling.

-Remembering the simple reality of what investing actually is (company ownership) helps provide the peace of mind that we ultimately desire.
-While short-term volatility entices a variety of emotions, these timeless truths help us weather the uncertainty by reminding us of the historical results that have come from intentional behavior.
+Remembering the simple reality of what investing is (company ownership) helps provide the peace of mind that we desire.
+While short-term volatility entices various emotions, we believe these timeless truths help us weather the uncertainty by reminding us of the historical results that have come from intentional behavior.